korzin/aws-certified-dev-handbook/handbooks/dynamo.md

 * NS – Number Set
 * BS – Binary Set

+## Streams

+Some usecases:
+* Keeping in sync two tables in different regions
+* App reads and write to dynamo table.
+Use streams to provide real-time usage metrics.
+* Act as triggers for different purposes

+Streams available in the logs for 24 hours.

+#### Streams guarantees

+* **Each stream record appears exactly once in the stream**

+* For each item that is modified in a DynamoDB table, the stream records appear in the **same sequence as the actual modifications** to the item.

 ## API

 ### Quick list of some API with or without description